 [Clause 2 amended: No. 73 of 1995 s.
 188; No. 35 of 2000 s.
 49(5); No. 18 of 2009 s.
 19; No. 19 of 2010 s.
 51.]

-3. Acting chairman and members
+3. Acting chairperson and members

-(1) Where the chairman and the deputy chairman of the Commission are both unable to act as chairman by reason of sickness, absence or other cause, the Minister may appoint a person (including a person acting under subclause (2)) to act as chairman, and while so acting according to the tenor of his appointment that person has all the functions of the chairman.
+(1) Where the chairperson and the deputy chairperson of the Commission are both unable to act as chairperson by reason of sickness, absence or other cause, the Minister may appoint a person (including a person acting under subclause (2)) to act as chairperson, and while so acting according to the tenor of his appointment that person has all the functions of the chairperson.

 (2) Where a member is unable to act by reason of sickness, absence or other cause, the Minister may appoint another person to act in his place, and while so acting according to the tenor of his appointment that other person is deemed to be a member.